-Harilyn Rousso, author of Don’t Call Me Inspirational: A Disabled Feminist Talks Back, speaks from noon to 2:30 p.m.
-April 19, first floor auditorium, Disability, Health and Social Policy Building, 1640 W. Roosevelt Road.
+Harilyn Rousso, author of Don’t Call Me Inspirational: A Disabled Feminist Talks Back

-Rousso, who has cerebral palsy, is one of the “founding mothers” of the U.S. disabled women’s movement.
+Harilyn Rousso is a woman with cerebral palsy and one of the “founding mothers” of the U.S. disabled women’s movement.
 She has been involved in the disability rights and women’s movement for more than 25 years.

 In her memoir, Don’t Call Me Inspirational, she describes what it takes to overcome disability prejudice, not disability, and how to lead a wise, witty, outrageous life, disability and all.